-All bus drivers will be provided non-medical masks which they are required to wear, except when driving.
+All bus drivers will be provided non-medical masks which they are required to wear while inside the bus.
 Bus drivers have received instruction on local schools' cleaning and disinfecting procedures.
-All touch points will be disinfected after scheduled bus runs.
+All frequent touch-points will be disinfected once per day or when visibly dirty, and low frequency touch points will be cleaned once per day.

 Transportation assistance for students requiring accommodations are in place.
 Students will spread out within the bus when empty spaces are available.
 Whenever weather permits, windows will be open to allow for increased ventilation of the bus.
+All students and adults will continue to wear a non-medical mask while on the bus, unless they qualify for a mask exemption.